Wendela de Graeff: Biography

-Wendela was the daughter of Amsterdam mayor Jacob Dircksz de Graeff and Aaltje Loen from the Boelens Loen family.
+Wendela was the daughter of Amsterdam burgomaster Jacob Dircksz de Graeff and Aaltje Loen from the Boelens Loen family.

 Wendela had a daughter, Margaretha Nooms (1632–1650), from a premarital relationship with Willem Nooms, Lord of Aarlanderveen, whom she acknowledged as her legitimate child.

 Wendela first married Pieter van Papenbroeck in 1634; he died on April 17, 1642.
 After his death, she inherited a fortune of 439,000 guilders.
 In 1645, she married Willem Schrijver, the son of the prominent Dutch scholar Petrus Scriverius.

-When she remarried Willem Schrijver in 1645, Wendela de Graeff lived on the Herengracht.
+When she remarried Willem Schrijver in 1645, Wendela de Graeff lived on the Herengracht in Amsterdam.
 There her mother-in-law Elisabeth Jacobsdr Pancras, widow of Marten van Papenbroeck, had bought two adjacent houses and yards in 1644 for 38,000 guilders: the present numbers 210 and 212, close to burgomaster Cornelis de Graeff, who lived in no. 216.
 Six children were born from both marriages: Jacobus Martinus and Aaltje van Papenbroeck (married Gerard Bicker (I) van Swieten), Pieter (died at a young age), Anna (died at a young age), Jan and Wilhelmus Schrijver (1651-1673), married to Margaretha Six (1653-1704).